-December 11 20 11

 Record of payments to, must accompany Letters Dimissory III.
-20. 11

-Retiring Allowance I. 7.
-5
+20. 11 Retiring Allowance

 Royalties I. 7.
 3

-To be notified of certain depositions
+To be notified of certain depositions IV.
+12. 4(b)

 To establish rules I. 7.
 5

 Trustees, election of I. 7.
 2

 Vacancies in, how filled I. 7.
 2

-Churches, consecrated, not to be encumbered, alienated, etcII.
-7. 1
+Churches, consecrated, not to be encumbered, alienated, etc

 Churchwardens

-Churchwardens III.
-20. 3; III.
-22. 1

-Church Workers, Professional
+Church Workers, Professional III.
+28

 How certified III.
 28. 1

 List to be kept by Bishop III.
 28. 2

+Qualifications

-Qualifications III.
-28. 1
+Qualifications

-Removal to other jurisdiction III.
-28. 2

-To report to Bishop annuallyIII.
+To report to Bishop annually III.
 28. 3

-Citations and amenability of Ministers IV 2

-Citations, and amenability of Ministers
+Citations, and amenability of Ministers IV.
+2

-Ciergy, Chargeagle with offense in another Diocese
+Clergy, Chargeable with offense in another Diocese

 Certificate before removal

-Consent to officiate in another's CureIII.
-20. 5(a)
+Consent to officiate in another's Cure

-Control of church and Parish buildingsIII.
-20. 1(b)
+Control of church and Parish buildings

-Duties III.
-20
+Duties

 Duty re Bishop's visitationIII.
 20. 1(d)

 Keep list of familiesIII.
 20. 3(c)

-License to officiate
+License to officiate III.
+20. 7

-Limitation of transferIII.
-20. 6(g)
+Limitation of transfer

-List of, in regular standing to Recorder
+List of, in regular standing to Recorder I. 1.
+6(b)

 List of, inactive

-Neglecting to perform servicesIII.
-20. 5(b)
+Neglecting to perform services

+Non proceeding to perform services

-Non-parochial to report I. 5.
-1 Priest in charge has control of Missionary Cure
+Non-parochial to report

 Priest in charge has control of Missionary Cure

-Register of Official ActsIII.
-20. 3(a)
+Register of Official Acts

-Testimonial to officiate abroadIII.
+Form of III.
 20. 8(a)

-Form of

-Politici 111 20.
-8(a)

-Record of
+Record of III.
+20. 8(b)

-Testimonials when coming to a DioceseIII.
-20. 6(a)
+Testimonials when coming to a Diocese

-Date of transferIII.
-20. 6(b)
+Date of transfer

 To keep Parish RegisterIII.
 20. 3(a)

 Transferred to Diocese, not to be, if refused ordination thereinIII.
 20.

-6(f)
+$\frac{1}{6(f)}$

-When Letters Dimissory not acceptedIII.
-20. 6(d)
+When Letters Dimissory not accepted

 When Letters Dimissory void

-When Letters Dimissory Vold

 Clergy, Pension Fund for

-Recorder of Ordinations, Appointment of
+Recorder of Ordinations, Appointment of I. 1.
+6(a)

-Relief Fund, Merger with Church Pension Fund 1.
-7. 7
+Relief Fund, Merger with Church Pension Fund I. 7.
+7

 Requisites for ordination Art.
 VIII

-Admission of Foreign Clergy
+Admission of Foreign Clergy Art.
+VIII

-Declaration Art VIII
+Declaration Art.
+VIII

-Declaration
+Clergy and Congregations, Seeking affiliation with this Church I. 15.
+1

 Ministers regularly ordained I. 15.
 3

-Ourseight with Dishon of Discose

-Oversight with Bishop of Diocese
+Oversight with Bishop of Diocese I. 15.
+5

 Shall have seats but no vote

-Non-episcopally ordained Ministers 1.
-15. 2; III.
+Non-episcopally ordained Ministers I. 15.
+2; III.
+12. 5(a)

+1 101 episcopany ordanica ministers 1.
+15. 2, 111.
 12. 5(a)